iesahin/xvc/book/src/ref/xvc-pipeline-step-dependency.md

           The difference between this and the glob-items option is that the glob-items option keeps track of all matching files individually, but this option only keeps track of the matched files' digest.
 This dependency uses considerably less disk space.

       --param <PARAMS>
-          Add a parameter dependency to the step in the form filename.yaml::model.units .
-Can be used multiple times
+          Add a parameter dependency to the step in the form filename.yaml::model.units

+          The file can be a JSON, TOML, or YAML file.
+You can specify hierarchical keys like my.dict.key

       --regex_items <REGEX_ITEMS>
           Add a regex dependency in the form filename.txt:/^regex/ .
 Can be used multiple times.